top of page

 Upcoming Workshops (scroll down to see full range)

 Full Course!
-Soil Regeneration Training: 10 weeks with one week residential
+Soil Regeneration Training: 12 weeks (2 hr sessions) online training

 For food producers, ecologists, anyone with land to manage, or people looking for a career change.